TihomirMakariev/Book-Store/README.md

 ### This is what the details of all books look like in tabular form.
 Available books that can be edited or deleted only by a users with administrator role:
 ![Available books](https://github.com/TihomirMakariev/Book-Store/blob/main/Images/pic_2.png)

-### And this is how beehive details looks like: And this is My list of books.
+### And this is My list of books.
 It is only available for Authenticated users!
 ![My book list](https://github.com/TihomirMakariev/Book-Store/blob/main/Images/pic_3.png)

 ### Build With: